-If you were the first on the scene of an accident involving a biker, would you know what to do?
+If you were the first on the scene of a collision involving a biker, would you know what to do?

 Would you know who is most at risk, how to protect the area or whether you should remove the helmet of a downed rider?

-Actions taken in the first few moments after an accident can be crucial in minimising injuries and can make a real difference to the lives of those involved.
+Actions taken in the first few moments after a collision can be crucial in minimising injuries and can make a real difference to the lives of those involved.
 But there can be some uncertainty about what to do in these situations.

 Biker Down is designed to answer these uncertainties.
 The course uses the expertise of the Emergency Services and Road Safety Officers to prepare motorcyclists should the worst happen on the roads.